danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 As we reach the conclusion of Chapter 2, it's evident that smart processing isn't just about speeding things up; it's about helping teams think more clearly and creatively.
 Marva exactly sums it up when she invokes the ongoing battle for cognition, illustrating the rise of intelligent agents designed to take on heavier cognitive loads.
 But herein lies the delicate balancing act; for AI tools to truly augment human abilities, they must be wielded with purpose and responsibility.

 Take, for instance, the ongoing saga at Razorbeam and DriftLoaf.
-Miranda and her team at Razorbeam lean heavily on their digital tools, often experimenting with how they can enhance their workflows and learning through the messiness of it all.
+Eleanor and her team at Razorbeam lean heavily on their digital tools, often experimenting with how they can enhance their workflows and learning through the messiness of it all.
 But remember, smart processing doesn't just make things faster -- it helps teams think better.
 Who's reading now?
 The bots are, and they're beginning to draw distinctions that only months prior could've been overlooked.

 Consider Benji's latest experiment with a custom chatbot built for Razorbeam.
 While it initially confused office banter with genuine requests, a quick revamp brought clarity.